 Culture will always win over technology and if you force people to do things they do not want, they will solve their needs in a different way.
 Jeff asked us – are we solving user needs or exploiting user needs?
 Every (business) decision is design and affects the experience.
 Some of his tips were to use feedback loops to reveal the culture and frame success in user-centric terms.
 The video is not out yet but you can see what Jeff is up to at Twitter.

 Paul Fu – AI Design and the Future of Experience Design

 Paul Fu shared how Alibaba use AI and people as information objects.
-They create a huge amount of design that affects millions of users around the globe, both good and “evil” considering they collect data about the users and their usage without the user being aware of it.
+They create a huge amount of design that affects millions of users around the globe.
+They use data for both a good and “evil” cause, considering they collect data about the users and their usage without the user being aware of it.
 When working with artificial intelligence, we need to be aware as designers that we change peoples lives in ways they might not have anticipated or wanted.